Quick Sort Algorithm

 Average-case analysis of quick sort

 Suppose all permutations of input are equally likely.
-Now, when we run the quicksort algorithm on random input, partitioning is highly unlikely to happen in the same way at each level of recursion.
-The idea is simple: The behaviour of quicksort will depend on the relative order of values in the input.
+Now, when we run the quick sort algorithm on random input, partitioning is highly unlikely to happen in the same way at each level of recursion.
+The idea is simple: The behaviour of quick sort will depend on the relative order of values in the input.

 Here some of the splits will be reasonably well balanced and some of the splits will be pretty unbalanced.
 So the partition process will generate a mix of good (balanced partition) and bad (unbalanced partition) splits in the average case.
 These good and bad splits will be distributed randomly throughout the recursion tree.
+For a better understanding of the average scenario, suppose good and bad splits appear at alternate levels.

 Quick sort average case analysis

-Suppose, at the root, the partition generates a good split, and at the next level, the partition generates a bad split.
-The cost of the partition process will be O(n) at both levels.
-Therefore, the combined partitioning cost of the bad split followed by the good split is O(n).
+Suppose at the root, partition generates a good split, and at the next level, partition generates a bad split.
+The cost of the partition will be O(n) at both levels.
+So the combined cost of the bad split followed by the good split is O(n).
 Overall, this is equivalent to a single level of partitioning, which resembles the scenario of a balanced partition.
-As a result, the height of the recursion tree will be O(log n), the combined cost of each level will be O(n), and the average-case running time of quicksort will be O(n log n).

 Note: Average case time complexity is the same as the best case, but the value of the constant factor in O(n log n) will be slightly higher in the average case.

 Quick sort average case analysis using recursion tree method